IIT JEE Preparation Strategy and Study Plan [Revised 2021]

 JEE Advanced Past Years Papers

 Yes, coaching helps a lot in JEE preparation.
-A coaching institute has systematic and well defined process to prepare students for JEE Main and JEE Advanced.
+A coaching institute has a systematic and well defined process to prepare students for JEE Main and JEE Advanced.
 The teachers in coaching have many years of experience of preparing students for IIT-JEE, not just in terms of academics but also in handling mental pressure of students.
-[5 Signs you need a coaching to clear IIT-JEE]

-A team of experienced and qualified teachers (including IITians) are preparing students for JEE in online mode using computer/laptop and internet connection.
-It’s like a normal classroom where you will be able to interact with teachers and can ask your doubts.
+Mystudycart is a team of experienced and qualified teachers (including IITians) who are preparing students for JEE online through computer/ laptop and internet connection.
+An online classroom platform where a student will be able to interact with teachers and can easily resolve all his/ her doubts.